Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Weekkaart-Readme/README.md

 | ----------- | ------------------------------------------              |
 | create.ps1  | Correlates a HelloID person with an employee account in NedapONS and updates the registration profile |
 | update.ps1  | updates the registration profile |

-Using this connector you will have the ability to create and manage the following items in Nedap:

-Create:
-* Correlates a HelloID person with an employee account in NedapONS and updates the registration profile based on the contracts in condition from the Business Rules

-Update:
-* Updates the registration profile of the corresponding employee account as configured in the connector mapping.
 ----------

 ###  Employee Additional Mapping